Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 |Headed 32-bit|Yes	|Yes		|
 |Headed 64-bit|Yes	|No			|

 > [!NOTE]
->
->    In windows, only EXT4 type file of rootfs.img is supported to flash rpm bundles.
-(While using Headed 64-bit image and Headless 32-bit image, RPMs cannot be installed through IoT setup manager because rootsfs.img is of BTRFS type file.)
+> In Windows, only EXT4 type file of rootfs.img is supported to flash rpm bundles.
+If you are using Headless 32-bit and Headed 64-bit image, RPMs cannot be installed through IOT Setup Manager because rootsfs.img is of BTRFS type file.

 ## Prerequisites